-- c.
-The Mandatory Candidates Meeting will take place within five business days of the end of the candidate filing period.
+- d-c.
+The Mandatory Candidate Meeting will take place within five business days of the end of the candidate filing period.
 Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if: - (1) a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (2) extraordinary and unavoidable circumstances (e.g., military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted - (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the beginning of the candidate filing period. - (4) unavoidable participation in activities related to academics (e.g., class, testing, etc.) - (5) all candidates excused by the Elections Coordinator must schedule a make-up meeting with the Coordinator within seven calendar days of the Meeting.
+Exceptions to this rule will only be made if: - a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (2) extraordinary and unavoidable circumstances (e.g., military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse.
+The Elections Coordinator's decision may be appealed to the Elections Board- - (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the beginning of the candidate filing period. - (4) unavoidable participation in activities related to academics (e.g., class, testing, etc.) - (5) all candidates excused by the Elections Coordinator must schedule a make-up meeting with the Coordinator within seven calendar days of the Meeting.